nuxt-modules/og-image/README.md

 - Required: `true`

 The host of your site.
 This is required to generate the absolute path of the og:image.

-### `serverSideRender`

-- Type: `boolean`
-- Default: `process.dev`

-It allows you to generate images at runtime in production.
-This uses a headless browser to generate images and may have deployment issues.

-⚠️ This is experimental and will likely not work in all environments.

 ## Screenshot Options